A site footer should appear at the bottom of every page and highlights links to content about the website.

 Analytics evidence from mygov.scot and gov.scot shows that users are familiar with the logo as a route to the homepage.
 Users also interact with all the footer links.

 The footer links, copyright notice, and footer logo are trackable as follows:

-To understand user behaviour, footer logo clicks can be tracked through the original page path, the click URL, and a data attribute attached to the image,
+Footer logo clicks can be tracked through the original page path, the click URL, and a data attribute attached to the image.

 Feedback, help or support